-One of the parts that most consumes power is the Wi-Fi chipset, this can be caused by many factors, such as:
+One of the parts that most consumes power is the Wi-Fi chipset; this can be caused by many factors, such as:

 Here are some of the chipsets we have found interesting for IoT:

-More information about Redpine Lite-Fi, visit Redpine Lite-Fi RS9110
+For more information about Redpine Lite-Fi, visit Redpine Lite-Fi RS9110

-A great device that includes not only low power Wi-Fi but also Bluetooth and Bluetooth Low Energy (BLE).
+This is a great device that includes not only low power Wi-Fi but also Bluetooth and Bluetooth Low Energy (BLE).
 It is a very versatile device and has a sleep and a standby mode, both for lowering power consumption.
 This module comes with dual-core CPUs that run at a maximum rate of 160MHz.